mattnigh/ChatGPT3-Free-Prompt-List/index.md

 That's how prompt engineering works with ChatGPT, it's about giving the model a good instruction so it can give you a good answer.

 ----
-*Want to know how I made this in one weekend?* With ChatGPT and the below resources.
+*Want to know how I made this in one weekend?* With ChatGPT and the below resources:

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/
 [GitHub Pages]: https://docs.github.com/en/pages